The quick guide to ‘as-a-Service’ definitions

 DaaS - Device as a Service

-This is a new model for acquiring the latest technology, which improves cash flow and helps you achieve predictable ownership costs.
-By being able to monitor your devices with analytics and proactive management tools, you’re able to anticipate problems and optimise the performance of your fleet and your IT team.
+By being able to monitor your devices with proactive analytics, you’re able to anticipate problems and optimise the performance of your fleet and your IT team.

 IaaS - Infrastructure as a service